FunAudioLLM/FunAudioLLM-APP/README.md

 git submodule update --init --recursive
 ```

-- prepare environments according to cosyvoice & sensevoice repo. then, execute the code below.
+- prepare environments in the submodules according to [cosyvoice](https://github.com/FunAudioLLM/CosyVoice) & [sensevoice](https://github.com/FunAudioLLM/SenseVoice) repo.
+If you have already prepared the aforementioned resources elsewhere, you can also try modifying the code related to resource path configuration in the app.py file (line 15-18).

+- execute the code below.
 ``` sh
 pip install -r requirements.txt
 ```